Compressor: Rolling piston

 The Rolling piston in a rolling piston style compressor plays the part of a partition between the vane and the rotor.
 Rolling piston forces gas against a stationary vane.

-2 of these compressors can be mounted on the same shaft to increase capacity and reduce vibration and noise.
+Two of these compressors can be mounted on the same shaft to increase capacity and reduce vibration and noise.
 A design without a spring is known as a swing compressor.

 In refrigeration and air conditioning, this type of compressor is also known as a rotary compressor, with rotary screw compressors being also known simply as screw compressors.

-It offers higher efficiency than reciprocating compressors due to less losses from the clearance volume between the piston and the compressor casing, its 40% to 50% smaller and lighter for a given capacity (which can impact material and shipping costs when used in a product), causes less vibration, has fewer components and is more reliable than a reciprocating compressor.
+It offers higher efficiency than reciprocating compressors due to less losses from the clearance volume between the piston and the compressor casing, it's 40% to 50% smaller and lighter for a given capacity (which can impact material and shipping costs when used in a product), causes less vibration, has fewer components and is more reliable than a reciprocating compressor.
 But its structure does not allow capacities beyond 5 refrigeration tons, is less reliable than other compressor types, and is less efficient than other compressor types due to losses from the clearance volume.

 Scroll compressors

 A scroll compressor, also known as scroll pump and scroll vacuum pump, uses two interleaved spiral-like vanes to pump or compress fluids such as liquids and gases.
 The vane geometry may be involute, archimedean spiral, or hybrid curves.
 They operate more smoothly, quietly, and reliably than other types of compressors in the lower volume range.
 Often, one of the scrolls is fixed, while the other orbits eccentrically without rotating, thereby trapping and pumping or compressing pockets of fluid between the scrolls.
 Due to minimum clearance volume between the fixed scroll and the orbiting scroll, these compressors have a very high volumetric efficiency.

 These compressors are extensively used in air conditioning and refrigeration because they are lighter, smaller and have fewer moving parts than reciprocating compressors and they are also more reliable.
 They are more expensive though, so peltier coolers or rotary and reciprocating compressors may be used in applications where cost is the most important or one of the most important factors to consider when designing a refrigeration or air conditioning system.

 This type of compressor was used as the supercharger on Volkswagen G60 and G40 engines in the early 1990s.

 When compared with reciprocating and rolling piston compressors, scroll compressors are more reliable since they have fewer components and have a simpler structure, are more efficient since they have no clearance volume nor valves, and possess the advantages both of surging less and not vibrating so much.
 But, when compared with screw and centrifugal compressors, scroll compressors have lower efficiencies and smaller capacities.